briansimiyuj/doctor-appointment-app/README.md

   12. If `profile` changes, update the `profileImage`, `coverImage` and `licenseCertificate` states with the new values from `profile`
   13. Create a `loadProfileForEditing` function that retrieves the `profileData` from `localStorage` and sets the `profile` state with the retrieved data.
 This function will be used to load the profile data when the user clicks on the edit button on the profile page.
   14. Call `loadProfileForEditing` function when the `profile` and `isEditing` states changes
+  15. Create a `deepEqual` function that compares two objects and returns `true` if they are deeply equal and `false` otherwise.
+This function will be used to compare `profileImage`, `coverImage` and `licenseCertificate` states with the new values from `profile`
+  16. Create a `profileHasChanged` function that returns `true` if any of the new values from `profile` are different from the current states and `false` otherwise.
+This function will be used to determine if the user has made any changes to the profile data.

 ### Profile Page